-With the recent Government announcement that legislation is going to introduce the right for an employee to accrue annual leave while on sick leave, the necessity for employers to manage such employees is essential.
-This is easier said than done.
-An employer who is considering dismissing an employee who is on sick leave must be mindful of a potential claim for discriminatory dismissal, unfair dismissal and/or breach of contract.
+With legislation on the way that allows for an employee to accrue annual leave while on sick leave, the necessity for employers to manage such employees is essential.
+Employers considering dismissing an employee who is on sick leave must be mindful of a potential claim for discriminatory dismissal, unfair dismissal and/or breach of contract.

-An employer should first be able to justify why the business now requires to make a decision in relation to the termination of employment of an employee on sick leave.
-Regardless of this justification or reason, the employer should then follow a thorough procedure before it can fairly dismiss an employee on the ground of incapacity.
-An employer should:
+An employer should first be able to justify why the business now needs to undertake such a dismissal.
+They should also follow a thorough procedure before they can fairly dismiss an employee on the ground of incapacity.
+In these situations, an employer should:

-An employer should therefore seek a medical reports from an independently appointed doctor to ascertain the employee’s incapacity, the prognosis and likely duration of the illness.
-The employer’s sick leave policy should specify the right of the employer to get an employee medically assessed by a doctor appointed by the employer at the expense of the employer and that the employee consents to the medical report from such assessment being furnished to his/her employer.
-A copy of the medical report should be furnished to the employee to give the employee and his/her medical advisors an opportunity to consider it.
-In the event that the employer receives a contradictory medical report, it can either furnish it to the doctor who did the medical examination on behalf of the employer for his/her view or seek a further medical opinion from a different doctor which may involve a specialist.
-An employer should not take on the role of a medical expert in respect of assessing the illness.
+The employee should be given a copy of the medical report to allow him and his medical advisers an opportunity to consider it.
+If the employer receives a contradictory medical report, they can either furnish it to the doctor who did the medical examination on behalf of the employer for his view, or seek a further medical opinion from a different doctor, which may involve a specialist.
+An employer should not take on the role of a medical expert by assessing the illness.

 The employer should ask their appointed doctor not only to address the employee’s incapacity and expected return to work date, but also to include in the report what steps or measures are required to accommodate the employee’s return to work.